 NYU Team Engineers a Hybrid 5 Times More Effective in Delivering Genetic Material into Cells

 Researchers have developed a carrier in their lab that is five times more efficient in delivering DNA into cells than today’s commercial delivery methods—reagent vectors.
 This novel complex is a peptide-polymer hybrid, assembled from two separate, less effective vectors that are used to carry DNA into cells.
-The research project was led by Seiichi Yamano at the NYU College of Dentistry and Jin Montclare at the NYU Polytechnic School of Engineering’s Department of Chemical and Biomolecular Engineering.
+The research project was led by Seiichi Yamano at the NYU College of Dentistry and Jin Montclare at the NYU Tandon School of Engineering’s Department of Chemical and Biomolecular Engineering.
 The outcome of the study could lead to a better understanding of gene function and ultimately improve gene therapy.

 Jin Montclare Named Drexel ELATE Fellow

 Associate Professor Jin Monclare has been chosen to take part in Drexel University’s ELATE (Executive Leadership in Academic Technology and Engineering), a highly competitive professional-development program for women in the STEM fields.
 As a member of the class of 2014-15 fellows, Montclare will take part in community-building activities, week-long sessions in residence, and a research symposium, all aimed at increasing leadership skills and creating a network of exceptional women who will enhance their respective institutions and society.
 Montclare also recently took part in the National Science Foundation’s groundbreaking Innovation Corps (I-Corps) program, which prepares academic researchers to become entrepreneurs and speeds the commercialization of their research.

 Google Funds Professor Torsten Suel’s Quest for Search Efficiency